Review: GOLABS i200 Portable Power Station

 2 110V 200W AC outlets (pure sine wave)

-With an output port for just about everything you’d want to power while on the go, the i200 also has multiple ways to charge its internal battery back up when needed.
+With an output port for just about everything you’d want to power while on the go, the i200 also has multiple ways to charge its internal battery backup when needed.
 The i200 can be charged 4 different ways:

 The i200 also has “pass-through charging” which allows you to power other devices while the i200 is charging.
-I have tested charging a device via usb while plugged into 110V power and can confirm that pass-through charging works well on this device.
-The only catch is that the PD delivery port doesn’t not allow pass-through charging – so if you are charging the i200 via 12V, solar, or 110V, you won’t be able to output through the PD port.
+I have tested charging a device via USB while plugged into 110V power and can confirm that pass-through charging works well on this device.
+The only catch is that the PD delivery port doesn’t allow pass-through charging – so if you are charging the i200 via 12V, solar, or 110V, you won’t be able to output through the PD port.

 60W PD Port with In & Out – with more and more devices coming with power delivery (phones, laptops, etc), the 60W PD port on the i200 ensures it can also handle these devices – utilizing the full (or least up to 60W) of the quick charging ability of these devices.
 An added bonus is that the i200 can also be charged via its PD port.
-You can charge the i200 with the same charging adaptor and cable of our PD devices.
+You can charge the i200 with the same charging adaptor and cable as your PD devices.

 MPPT Solar Charging – MMPT charging when using solar panels means that the i200 is optimized to handle all the watts your solar panel produces.
 MPPT charge controllers adjust the incoming voltage from your solar panels to send the correct voltage to charge the battery without losing valuable watts that PWM charge controllers can.
 In short, MPPT charge controllers are more efficient and will utilize more of the solar power you produce.

-Pass Through Charging – A good number of power stations don’t allow the device to output power while it’s charging.
-With pass-through charging on the i200, you can power other devices via 12V, usb, or 110V while charging the battery at the same time.
+Pass-Through Charging – A good number of power stations don’t allow the device to output power while it’s charging.
+With pass-through charging on the i200, you can power other devices via 12V, USB, or 110V while charging the battery at the same time.
 As I mentioned above, the only exclusion to this is the PD port which does not have pass-through charging.

 The GOLABS i200 checked all of my boxes for a portable power station for outdoor use.
-At $199, there are cheaper power stations on the market, but before pulling the trigger on a cheaper device, make sure it has the LiFiPO4 battery, PD port, and Pass through charging that the i200 has.
-These features are often the difference between a solid device that you’ll use for years and one that is cheaper initially, but ends up in storage (or the trash bin) early in its life.
+At $199, there are cheaper power stations on the market, but before pulling the trigger on a cheaper device, make sure it has the LiFiPO4 battery, PD port, and Pass-through charging that the i200 has.
+These features are often the difference between a solid device that you’ll use for years and one that is cheaper initially but ends up in storage (or the trash bin) early in its life.
 Look for specials and discounts on the i200 or a similar device with these features.
 I purchased my i200 in April 2022 for $120 and at that price, the value is there and then some.
 I think this unit is a value anywhere around $200, but as battery technology continues to advance, look for cheaper power stations that have more features.
-If you’re like me, the i200 will fit your needs perfectly as is and when newer better devices come on the market, you can get a second, bigger power station to continue to expand you ability to stay off-grid.
+If you’re like me, the i200 will fit your needs perfectly as is and when newer better devices come on the market, you can get a second, bigger power station to continue to expand your ability to stay off-grid.